JelleZijlstra/taxonomy/docs/name.md

     to, but an _EtymologyDetail_ tag is not essential for assigning a name to a complex, because many original descriptions do not specify an etymology.
 - Structured information about the type
-  - _CollectedBy_: The [person](/docs/person) who collected the type specimen or was otherwise responsible for acquiring it.
+  - _CollectedBy_: The [person](/docs/person) who collected the type specimen.
+  - _Involved_: A [person](/docs/person) who was involved
+    in the history of the type material, but did not collect it.
+This can include the preparator, the sponsor of the collector, or the owner of the specimen.
   - _Collector_: Similar to _CollectedBy_, but as a string.
 This tag is being phased out.
   - _Date_: Date when the type specimen was collected.
 Ideally this should be the day, but it can be a month or year if no more precise data is available.
+If no collection date is known, but a subsequent date is (e.g., the date the specimen was registered in a collection), that date should be used with "<" prefixed to it (e.g., "<1893" or "<7 December 1893").
+If the specimen was kept in captivity, the date should be the date it was captured.
   - _Gender_: The biological gender of the type specimen.
   - _Age_: The approximate age of the type specimen, such as "adult", "subadult", or "juvenile".